Open Score CIC

 Professional development for musicians

-Open Score also invests in training for musicians, equipping performers with the confidence and skills needed to deliver inclusive programmes.
-By upskilling musicians in SEND and inclusive practice, we ensure that all activities are delivered to the highest standard and continue to benefit more participants over time.
+By upskilling musicians in SEND and inclusive practice, we ensure that all activities are delivered to the highest standard and will continue to benefit more participants over time.

 Impact on participants and communities

 Participation in Open Score activities helps children, young people, and adults build confidence, creativity, and self-expression, while also improving communication and wellbeing.
-Schools, community groups, and families benefit from enhanced cultural provision, and our work promotes inclusion, participation, and understanding across wider communities.

-Accessibility and sustainability
+Accessibility and inclusivity

 Open Score CIC is committed to keeping all activities accessible and affordable.
 Performances and workshops are open to all disabled children, young people, and adults, regardless of background, and families, carers, and schools are always welcome.
 Whenever possible, events are also open to the wider public, promoting understanding and inclusion across communities.